-The Major Groups and other Stakeholders (MGoS) Official Session is listed in the 2021 HLPF Programme on Friday, July 9, 3-5pm EDT (New York time).
-The title of the session is: Vision and priorities of civil society, the private sector and other major groups and stakeholders: realizing the SDGs during the COVID-19 recovery.
-The session is organized by the MGoS Coordination Mechanism.
+The Major Groups and other Stakeholders (MGoS) Official Session is listed in the 2020 HLPF Programme on Tuesday, 7 July 2020 from 4 - 5pm EDT (New York time).
+The title of the session is: Transformative pathways to realize the 2030 Agenda: a whole of society approach taking into account the impact of COVID19 (Stakeholder perspective).
+The session is organized by the MGoS CM.
 You will be able to view the session on UN Web TV or YouTube.